Business

 • [ ] What is the exact product model and specification being installed?

-• [ ] What warranty does the manufacturer provide on the door panels and hardware?
+• [ ] What warranty does the manufacturer provide on door panels and hardware?

 • [ ] What warranty does the installer provide on labour?

 • [ ] Is the product certified for your wind region under AS/NZS 1170.2?
-(Critical in Queensland, WA, and NT cyclone zones.)
+(This is critical in Queensland, WA, and NT cyclone zones.)

-• [ ] If you are in a bushfire-prone area, is the door rated to the required Bushfire Attack Level (BAL)?
+• [ ] If you're in a bushfire-prone area, is the door rated to the required Bushfire Attack Level (BAL)?

 • [ ] How long will installation take, and will the garage be operational at the end of day one?